MECHANICAL ENGINEERING (MEGN)

 MEGN200.
 INTRODUCTION TO MECHANICAL ENGINEERING: PROGRAMMING AND HARDWARE INTERFACE.
 3.0 Semester Hrs.

 This course introduces programming skills using Matlab as a means to collect and analyze data and utilizes Arduinos as a platform for prototyping circuits and designs.
 This course reinforces the engineering design process through problem definition and identifying constraints and criteria, encouraging multiple solutions, and introducing analysis in design through prototyping.
-Prerequisite: EDNS155 or HNRS105 or HNRS115 or HNRS198, CSCI101, CSCI102.
+Prerequisites: EDNS151 or EDNS155 or HNRS105 or HNRS115 or HNRS198; (CSCI101 & CSCI102) or CSCI128.
+Corequisites: PHGN200.

 View Course Learning Outcomes